 The management of Glacier intends to nominate PricewaterhouseCoopers LLP, Chartered Accountants, for appointment as auditors of Glacier.
 Forms of proxy given pursuant to the solicitation of the management of Glacier will, on any poll, be voted as directed and, if there is no direction, be voted for the appointment of PricewaterhouseCoopers LLP, Chartered Accountants, as auditors of Glacier at a remuneration to be fixed by the directors, to hold office until the close of the next annual general meeting of Glacier.
-PricewaterhouseCoopers LLP, Chartered Accountants, were first appointed as auditors of Glacier on June 25, 2010.
+PricewaterhouseCoopers LLP, Chartered as auditors of Glacier on June 25, 2010.

-The following table sets forth the aggregate fees billed by PricewaterhouseCoopers to the Corporation for the 2021 and 2022 fiscal years:
+The following table sets forth the aggregate fees billed by PricewaterhouseCoopers to the Corporation for the 2023 and 2024 fiscal years:

-Financial Period Audit Fees (1) (\$) Audit-Related Fees (2) (\$) Tax Fees (3) (\$) All Other Fees (\$) January 1, 2022 to December 31, 2022 536,000 Nil Nil Nil January 1, 2021 to December 31, 2021 521,000 15,000 Nil Nil
+Financial Period Audit Fees (1) (\$) Audit-Related Fees (2) (\$) Tax Fees (3) (\$) All Other Fees (\$) January 1, 2024, to December 31, 2024 556,150 Nil Nil Nil January 1, 2023, to December 31, 2023 575,000 Nil Nil Nil

-- (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Corporation's financial statements.
+(1) "Audit Fees" include fees necessary to perform the annual audit of the Corporation's financial statements.
 Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
-Audit fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
-These audit-related services include employee benefit audits, due diligence assistance, accounting consultations on proposed transactions, internal control reviews and audit or attest services not required by legislation or regulation. - (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
+Audit fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings, and statutory audits.

+(2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
+These audit-related services include employee benefit audits, due diligence assistance, accounting consultations on proposed transactions, internal control reviews, and audit or attest services not required by legislation or regulation.

+(3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
 This category includes fees for tax compliance, tax planning and tax advice.
 Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from tax authorities.